I Promise You Anarchy: Plot

-Miguel, a middle-class young man living in Mexico City, is in love with Johnny, a glue sniffing skater whose mother is Miguel’s family house maid.
-Miguel and Johnny work together getting people to give blood for it to be sold in illegal blood trafficking deals ordered by their associate Gabriel.
+Miguel, a middle-class young man living in Mexico City, and Johnny, a glue sniffing skater whose mother is Miguel’s family house maid, have a secret relationship.
+They work together in illegal blood trafficking deals managed by their associate Gabriel.

 The film opens with Miguel and Johnny arguing outside of the latter’s tank truck he lives out of, Johnny accuses Miguel of telling people they are sleeping together.
-They later have sex in the truck while Johnny’s girlfriend Adri is asleep near them, when Miguel leaves at night, he steals her clothes and drops them in a pedestrian bridge.
+They later have sex in the truck while Johnny’s girlfriend Adri is asleep near them, when Miguel leaves at night, he steals her clothes and throws them off a pedestrian bridge.

 Gabriel calls them to organize a quick job in the morning.
-When organized, Gabriel tells Miguel privately that a blood bag turned in by Johnny tested positive for hepatitis C and questions Miguel if he has it as well.
-Gabriel later asks Miguel if he could get him 50 people for a job that would get him paid well.
+When together, Gabriel tells Miguel privately that a blood bag turned in by Johnny tested positive for hepatitis C and questions Miguel if he has it as well.
+Gabriel propositions Miguel about a job that would get him paid well if he recruits 50 people.

-Miguel finds Johnny and Adri at the jai alai court and they argue.
-Later, Miguel brings up the hepatitis C result to Johnny, questioning who he’s slept with and his distrust of Adri, Johnny shuts him down annoyed.
-Miguel asks Johnny if he'd be okay dealing with drug lords (narcos) to which he says he doesn't mind.
-Johnny suggests they could live together at the jai alai court but Miguel rejects him.
+Miguel brings up the hepatitis C result to Johnny, questioning who he’s slept with and his distrust of Adri, Johnny shuts him down annoyed.
+Miguel asks Johnny if he'd be okay dealing with drug traffickers to which he says he doesn't mind.
+Johnny suggests they could live together at the jai alai court but Miguel turns him down, alluding to their class difference.

-The day of the deal comes, and the 50 participants are acquired, ranging from very young teens to the elderly, many are friends and relatives of the two.
-David, the guy they will be selling to, arrives and intimidates everyone as he arrives with a large truck and armed men.
-The participants voice their concerns to Miguel when they realize they will be transported in a large box truck to an unknown location, when they attempt to back out David threatens them, Miguel nervously tries to get them to comply and asks David to wait while he and Johnny get water and snacks to calm them down, however, they come back to an empty lot realizing all the people have just been taken away.
+Miguel courts 50 people, ranging from very young teens to the elderly, many who are friends and relatives of him and Johnny.
+David, the guy they will be selling to, intimidates everyone when he arrives with a large truck and armed men.
+The participants try to back out when they are told they will be transported in the truck to an unknown location but David and his men threaten them, Miguel nervously tries to get them to comply and asks David to wait while he and Johnny get water and snacks to calm them down, however, they come back to an empty lot realizing all the people have just been kidnapped.